 Minoxidil is a popular hair loss treatment used to treat a variety of hair loss conditions.
-From male pattern baldness to alopecia areata, Minoxidil is proven to help slow hair loss and improve regrowth.
+From male pattern baldness to alopecia areata, Minoxidil is proven to help slow hair loss and promote hair regrowth.

 But how quickly does Minoxidil work, and when can you expect to see results?